The Inpui (Kabui)Naga

 Inpui Naga Warriors@Cheeful Bariampaan

-Even though the population of the Inpuis is small as compared to other tribal communities in the region, they are believed to among the oldest settlers in Manipur.
-Migration to other places continued even after their final settlement in Haochong area as one homogeneous tribe.
+Even though the population of the Inpuis is small compared to other tribal communities in the region, they are believed to be among the oldest settlers in Manipur.
+Migration to other places continued even after their final settlement in the Haochong area as one homogeneous tribe.
 The existence of Nambashis in Ukhrul which is closely related to Inpui is one example of a community scattered in different parts of Manipur.
-According to oral history relayed to by Inpui elders and reciprocated by the elders of Nambashi Khunou, Nambashis were once Inpuis who went and settled in Ukhrul District.
-Today, their culture and tradition are assimilated into the majority Tangkhuls.
+According to oral history relayed to Inpui elders and reciprocated by the elders of Nambashi Khunou, Nambashis were once Inpuis who went and settled in Ukhrul District.
+Today, their culture and tradition are assimilated into the majority of Tangkhuls.

-But linguistically, Nambashi’s dialect and Inpui are still intelligible to both the speakers.
+But linguistically, Nambashi’s dialect and Inpui are still intelligible to both speakers.
 Nambashis and Inpui still maintain a cordial fraternal relationship.
 Both shared the same story that they were once one tribe, speaking one language.
-The community is no more confined to Manipur alone.
-Inpui also lived in neighboring state Nagaland, especially in Dimapur, Kohima, and Jalukie areas.
+The community is no longer confined to Manipur alone.
+Inpui also lived in the neighboring state Nagaland, especially in Dimapur, Kohima, and Jalukie areas.
 But has to forfeit their identity for survival in some cases.
-The census of India (Nagaland) does not figure Inpui tribe so far since it is clubbed together as Kabui or Zeliang as the case may be.
+The census of India (Nagaland) does not figure the Inpui tribe so far since it is clubbed together as Kabui or Zeliang as the case may be.
 Inpui has been living in Nagaland for decades now.
 Some Inpuis are also settled in Jiri areas taking the identity of the local communities but this is yet to be authenticated.

 Nambashi Baptist Church members attending Inpui Centenary at Bakuwa (2014)